UnaviaMedia/note_stack/README.md

 # NoteStack

 NoteStack is an extremely simple web app developed as a code-along to learn a custom JavaScript stack.
 It is capable of performing CRUD operations against a database to retrieve and update Notes, as well as simply query actions/limits when retrieving the list of notes.
 The app focuses around a React front-end, Redux state management, and a Node/MySQL API.

+> **NOTE:** This project was developed as part of my initial foray into the React and Node environments, and has served its purpose (_hasn't been updated in years_).
+While I prefer Vue to React, I still enjoy working with React; however, current technology stacks usually revolve around an SPA with a Docker setup if needed.

 ~~**NOTE:** Development/fixing has temporarily been halted while taking a course on ES6 and React/Redux development~~

-**NOTE:** Development/fixing has been suspended semi-permanently while taking more to time to examine the fundamentals of React/Redux and the surrounding environment.
-While the project is not complete, and is currently missing a working build/production phase, I am shifting my focus to a simple app that will advance at a slower pace, adding technologies as necessary rather than diving headfirst into all of them at once (overexaggerated, but somewhat true).
+~~**NOTE:** Development/fixing has been suspended semi-permanently while taking more to time to examine the fundamentals of React/Redux and the surrounding environment.
+While the project is not complete, and is currently missing a working build/production phase, I am shifting my focus to a simple app that will advance at a slower pace, adding technologies as necessary rather than diving headfirst into all of them at once (overexaggerated, but somewhat true).~~

 ## Stack
 The stack involved is a mix of technologies, including the following: